IS YOUR UNCLE A SERIAL KILLER?

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 When a Sacramento-based task force recently arrested the long-sought “Golden State Killer” it wasn’t the first time that “familial” DNA has been used to find a mass murderer.
 “The Killers of L.A.” discussed the case of Lonnie Franklin, “The Grim Sleeper,” who was convicted in 2016 of committing ten murders and one attempt between 1985 and 2007.
 Franklin was tracked down with the help of California’s Familial DNA Search Program.
 Established in 2008, it offers an opportunity, when crime scene DNA does not match an existing profile in the state databank, to identify possible family members of an as-yet unidentified suspect.

 More about that shortly.
 First, let’s briefly review how crime scene DNA matching works.
 (For a more complete account, click here.)
 DNA, our chemical template, resides in 23 pairs of chromosomes we inherit from our parents.
 Twenty-two pairs are “autosomal,” meaning gender-independent, and one pair is the sex chromosome (females have two X chromosomes and males have one X and one Y.) DNA has four “bases,” Adenine, Guanine, Cytosine and Thymine that connect in tandem.
 Some locations always have the same sequence.
 For example, in chromosome 5, at the location (“locus”) known as CSF1PO, the four unit base sequence A-G-A-T is always present.